Vicinity Centres: History

-Vicinity Limited was established by diversified property construction Jennings Industries on 18 February 1985 as Jennings Properties, and listed on the on the Australian Securities Exchange.
+Vicinity Limited was established by diversified property construction Jennings Industries on 18 February 1985 as Jennings Properties, and listed on the Australian Securities Exchange.
 In January 1991, it was renamed Centro Properties.
 In September 1997, Centro was restructured to become a stapled security structure named Centro Properties Group.
 Centro was a stapled security comprising one unit in Centro Property Trust (CPT) stapled to one share in Centro Properties Limited (CPL).
 CPT is the owner of Centro's interests in the properties and CPL, along with its subsidiaries, provides management services to CPT.

 In September 1999, Centro acquired the management rights for Prime Retail Property Trust (PRX), and in October 2004, it merged with Prime Retail Group under a court-approved scheme with a ratio of 5 Prime securities per 1 Centro security.

 Throughout the 2000s, Centro acquired numerous assets: